 We took to our favorite shopping place to buy our Gis...Amazon.
-But unfortunately I ordered both of them too big, which meant Alexander was able to fit in the one I ordered for myself and I was left with nothing.
-Note: The Gi's are unisex, are even the size that fits seems so ill fitting to me.
-Our gym actually recommended the Gi's from Amazon and say they are very comparable to a traditional Gi.
+Unfortunately, I ordered both of them too big, which meant Alexander was able to fit in the one I ordered for myself, and I was left with nothing.
+Note: The Gi's are unisex, are even the size that fits seems so ill-fitting to me.
+Our gym actually recommended the Gi's from Amazon and says they are very comparable to a traditional Gi.

-Luckily we both have a closet full of active gear, so I showed up to my first class and a long sleeve compression shirt and yoga pants.
+Luckily we both have a closet full of active gear, so I showed up to my first class and a long-sleeved compression shirt and yoga pants.
 Alexander had the new Gi so he was ready to go.

 Notes for Attire:

-Belt- Make sure you watch some youtube videos and learn how to tie your belt.
-The members at your gym may eventually teach you 'their way" but there is nothing more annoying than tying it in a double knot and it coming undone 100x a class.
-We know because we went to 3 classes before we finally learned the correct way- and it was through youtube!
+Belt- Make sure you watch some YouTube videos and learn how to tie your belt.
+The members at your gym may eventually teach you 'their way" but there is nothing more annoying than tying it in a double knot and it coming undone 100 times a class.
+We know because we went to 3 classes before we finally learned the correct way- and it was through YouTube!

 Hair-I highly suggest tying it in a tight ponytail and then wrapping it in a tight bun.
-I definitely saw all different types of hairstyles but after my first day and having my hair pulled 100 different times I want it out of the way COMPLETELY.
+I definitely saw all different types of hairstyles, but after my first day and having my hair pulled 100 different times, I wanted it out of the way COMPLETELY.

 What to Expect:

-For our classes we have an hour of technique, which is all with your one partner.
-When this ends you will again line up by rank, and then bow to end class.
-We then walk through and shake hands of every member in the gym.
+For our classes, we have an hour of technique, which is all with your one partner.
+When this ends, you will again line up by rank and then bow to the end class.
+We then walk through and shake hands with every member of the gym.

 ...and then you have the opportunity to spar or roll.
-Which means you get to practice the moves you have worked on, and truly get at it.
-You will spar with anyone who is willing, you can start simply with your partner from class and then after that round is up you find another partner until you are done.
-This part of class is completely optional, which means we can spar, work on moves, or even ask higher belts questions.
+This means you get to practice the moves you have worked on and truly get at it.
+You will spar with anyone who is willing; you can start simply with your partner from class, and then after that round is up, you find another partner until you are done.
+This part of the class is completely optional, which means we can spar, work on moves, or even ask higher belts questions.